-Responsibility/Partnerships Priority & Timing Resources Manager, Economic DevelopmentOther senior City staff High priority, to commence in the short- term No additional resources required
+Responsibility/Partnerships Priority & Timing Resources Manager, Economic Development High priority, to No additional resources Other senior City staff commence in the short- required term

 Goal B-2.
 Maintain a balanced taxation system

 A balanced taxation system is important to a city's overall environment for economic development.
 Partly for this reason, the City undertook a Long Term Property Tax Strategy as a separate component of the overall Economic Development Strategy process.